GodSpeed010/codepath-site-prework/README.md

 * [X] Computer picks a different pattern each time the game is played
 * [X] Player only loses after 3 mistakes (instead of on the first mistake)
 * [X] Game button appearance change goes beyond color (e.g. add an image)
-* [ ] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
+* [X] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
 * [ ] User has a limited amount of time to enter their guess on each turn

 The following **additional** features are implemented:

-- [X] An random image/gif of a cat is set on a button every time it's clicked using an API GET request
+- [X] A random image/gif of a cat is set on a button every time it's clicked using an API GET request

 ## Video Walkthrough (GIF)